goern/mattermost-openshift/README.md

 By now only a Docker build strategy based Mattermost application is provided, this may not be usable on OpenShift Online 3.

-This template and mattermost startup script `mattermost-launch.sh` only supports MySQL.
+This template and Mattermost startup script `mattermost-launch.sh` only supports MySQL.

 ## Installation